INCBOX/INC-Engine/README.md

 ## Notes

-- **No source code included.**
-- INC can host other engines or experimental modules beyond ID Tech 4.
+- INC can host other engines or experimental modules beyond ID Tech 4 and X-Ray Engine.